toniblyx/wazuh-documentation/source/user-manual/agent-features/remote-commands/index.rst

 Process the output
 ^^^^^^^^^^^^^^^^^^

-After configuring the system to monitor the command's output as if it were log data, we can create custom rules like for :ref:`Log analysis <manual_log_analysis>`, in order to process the output and alert when is needed.
+After configuring the system to monitor the command's output as if it were log data, we can create custom rules like for :doc:`Log analysis <../log-analysis/index>`, in order to process the output and alert when is needed.